 To prevent galvanic attack and corrosion setting in, good heating system water quality (pH band 7–8.5) must be ensured.
 Small waterways in aluminium heat exchangers allow a fast response to changing system requirements.
 However, water must be kept clean using dirt separation to allow flow through the narrower waterways.

 It is often a preferred choice due to its lower cost and high efficiency, especially for new build projects where good water quality can be maintained.
-Our new Upton floor standing condensing boiler features a precision-engineered heat exchanger with fin and pin design to optimise heat distribution and efficiency.
+Our Upton floor standing condensing boiler features a precision-engineered heat exchanger with fin and pin design to optimise heat distribution and efficiency.
 Compared to traditional aluminium boilers, it features a single flow path resulting in high flow velocity, helping to reduce scale build-up.
 Watch our Upton heat exchanger development video to learn more about this.

 Stainless steel heat exchangers

-Stainless steel is an alloy based on iron combined with chromium (min. of 10.5%) to make it corrosion resistant, and lower carbon content compared to cast iron.
-It is heavier than aluminium, but lighter than cast iron.
+Stainless steel is an alloy based on iron combined with chromium (min. of 10.5%) to make it corrosion resistant and lower carbon content compared to cast iron.

 Many different types of stainless steel with other added elements to improve weldability and formability exist.
 Grade 316 is the most common type, with good welding and heat transfer properties, similar to those of cast iron.